 Which of the Walt Disney World Resorts are part of the DVC?

-Currently, Animal Kingdom Villas, Disney's Old Key West, Disney's BoardWalk Villas, the Villas at Disney's Wilderness Lodge, Saratoga Springs Resort and Spa, Disney's Beach Club Villas, Bay Lake Tower at the Contemporary, and the Tree House Villas at Saratoga Springs are DVC properties.
-Points at Animal Kingdom Villas and Bay Lake Tower are the only resorts with points available for sale directly from the DVC.
+Currently, Animal Kingdom Villas, Disney's Old Key West, Disney's BoardWalk Villas, Boulder Ridge Villas at Disney’s Wilderness Lodge, Saratoga Springs Resort and Spa, Disney's Beach Club Villas, Bay Lake Tower at the Contemporary, the Tree House Villas at Saratoga Springs, and the Polynesian Villas and Bungalows are DVC properties.
+Points at Disney's Polynesian Villas and Bungalows and Aulani in Hawaii are the only resorts with points available for sale directly from the DVC.
 (Occasionally, limited inventory is available at the other "sold-out" DVC properties, but this is rare.)

 Will I be treated any differently when staying as a DVC member rather than a regular Walt Disney World resort guest?